-The State has contracted with Anthem Blue Cross and Blue Shield (Anthem BCBS) to provide claims processing, disease management and other administrative services.
+The State has contracted with Anthem Blue Cross and Blue Shield (Anthem BCBS) to provide claims processing and other administrative services.
+The State has contracted with Quantum Health, Inc. to provide UTILIZATION MANAGEMENT and healthcare navigation services for Members.
+Quantum Health is also the administrator for the Health Enhancement Program (HEP).
 Subject to collective bargaining, the State has the right to change the benefits under the Medical Benefit Plan and to interpret the meaning of the Plan Document.